linode/docs/docs/guides/kubernetes/nomad-alongside-kubernetes/index.md

 But as that guide points out, there are cases where you may want the benefits of both tools side by side.
 You can accomplish this with two distinct parallel setups, but you can also directly run Nomad on a Kubernetes cluster.

 This tutorial shows you how to do just that.
-It walks your through setting up the Kubernetes cluster and deploying Nomad to it, and then it demonstrates how you can orchestrate through each.
+It walks your through setting up the Kubernetes cluster and deploying Nomad to it, and demonstrates how to manage tasks through each tool in parallel.

-## Before You Begin

-1. If you have not already done so, create a Linode account and Compute Instance.
-See our [Getting Started with Linode](/docs/guides/getting-started/) and [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/) guides.

-1. Follow our [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to update your system.
-You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.

-{{< note >}}
-This guide is written for a non-root user.
-Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/guides/linux-users-and-groups/) guide.
-{{< /note >}}

 ## Why Use Nomad on Kubernetes?